-It is measured as the proportion of total assets assigned to fixed financial assets.
-Firms with high FFA yield high profitability as evidenced empirically in the works of51-52.
+It is measured as the proportion of total assets assigned to fixed financial assets (Bhatia & Srivastava, 2016).
+Firms with high FFA yield high profitability as evidenced empirically in the works of Abuzayed (2012) and Asiedu et al.(2020).

 Firm's age (LnAge)